 How do you go about it?

-Well start by finding a quiet space like a parking or loading yard in an industrial area.
-Even a paved parking lot on the side of a office block could work.
-The point is to find a space that allows the squeaky sound to bounce off the walls and allow you to easily locate the area of the Jeep the sound is emitting from i.e. front left, rear, engine, undercarriage etc.
+We’ll start by finding a quiet space like a parking or loading yard in an industrial area.
+Even a paved parking lot on the side of an office block could work.
+The point is to find a space that allows the squeaky sound to bounce off the walls and allows you to easily locate the area of the Jeep the sound is emitting from i.e. front left, rear, engine, undercarriage, etc.

 So now we know how to locate the area where the noise is coming from, let’s look at what it could possibly be and how you can rid your Wrangler of this irritation.